Children’s Art Classes and Camps at the Lowe (Children’s Pavilion)

 About

 Children’s Art Classes and Camps at the Lowe (Children’s Pavilion) offer children’s art classes, a children’s art camp, and art projects.
-These activities take place in the Children’s Pavilion, which was built in 1953 with support from Beaux Arts and is designed to encourage children, ages 5–12, to explore their own creativity.
-The program is held primarily during school breaks in the winter, spring, and summer.
+These classes and camps take place in the Children’s Pavilion, which is designed to encourage children to explore their own creativity.
+Beaux Arts continues to expand the year-round class offerings, and the proceeds benefit the Lowe Art Museum.

 • Ages: 5–12 years old